vasubandaru/vasubandaru.github.io/_posts/2018-09-29-Learn-Python.md

 <br/>

-Ohh we're done with most of the subsetting, we haven't used **loc** function.
+Oh we're done with most of the subsetting, we haven't used **loc** function.
 May be we just don't need it.
-Hmmm, Let's see Can we use **loc** to do what we've done just now
+Hmmm, Let's see can we use **loc** to do what we've done just now

 ```python
 df.loc[0:3,['Year','Sport']] # Just note that when we used 0:3 we got more rows than when used iloc